jfdesrochers/itdocs/docs/linux-sys-admin/creating-ssh-keys.md

 ## 5 - Creating an alias to accelerate the connection

 Now that you can login using a key, why stop there?
-If you have change the port on your server, the command would now be something like:
+If you have changed the port on your server, the command would now be something like:

 ```bash
 ssh -p 2022 yourusername@yourserver.com